Twenty years in product. Now I run an AI company of one.

 Head of Product · SimplyInsured

 I ran product at a SaaS platform helping small businesses pick and buy health insurance.
-I drove 50% YoY revenue growth to $40M.
-I stood up the discovery and analytics processes from scratch.
+I drove 50% year-over-year revenue growth and stood up the discovery and analytics processes from scratch.

 Principal Product Manager · Xtime (Cox Automotive)

-I owned the mobile suite that dealerships use to run service operations.
-I scaled the in-dealership service experience from 0% to 35% market share.
-I turned around Xtime Engage to become the #1 rated solution and grew it from 0 to 3,500 paying customers.
+I owned the mobile suite that dealerships use to run service operations at Xtime, the platform Cox Automotive acquired for $325M.
+I turned Xtime Engage around from a failed launch to the #1-rated solution and grew it from 0 to 3,500 paying dealerships, which is 25% of the market.
+The growth was all organic, at roughly $31.5M ARR ($750 per dealership per month).

 Senior Product Manager · Ariba (acquired by SAP)